-The supervisor state programs are called, as a group, the system supervisor or supervisor.
-The supervisor is the service and control center of the operating system (Figure 30).
-Its primary function is to perform a variety of services requested by the problem state programs, such as allocating storage space, performing I/O operations, loading programs into main storage, and initiating the execution of programs.
+The supervisor state programs are called, as a group, the system supervisor or The supervisor is the service supervisor. and control center of the operating system Its primary function is to (Figure 30). perform a variety of services requested by the problem state programs, such as allocating storage space, performing I/O operations, loading programs into main storage, and initiating the execution of programs.
 To perform its function, the supervisor always receives control of the CPU following an interruption of a problem state program.
 An interruption may result from a specific service request from a problem state program or it may be an automatic interruption initiated by the computing system.